 This review started off as a sort of bait and switch.
 You see, I was asked if I would like to review “a tool belt or two” for Pro Tool Reviews.
-What should have occurred was the sound of a robotic voice, saying “Danger, Will Robinson!”
-Alas, I’m a bit naïve.
 “Sure, send them over,” I said.
-Choosing the best tool belt isn’t hard if you’re picking from a few products.
+Reviewing and choosing the right or best tool belt or tool rig isn’t hard if you’re picking from a few products.
 After all, I’ve been doing this for decades—I know tool belts!

 12 Tool Belts Later…

 A week or two later I arrived home to a massive onslaught of boxes on my doorstep.
 A “tool belt or two” somehow evolved into a dozen tool belts with the promise of more to come.
 Finding the best tool belt just got a lot more time-intensive.

 If you read my articles, you know that I try to bring all of the tools and products I review to the toughest, meanest, and dirtiest testing facility of them all—the jobsite!
 So how in the world was I going to be able to wear, test, and basically beat the tar out of thirteen tool bags in just a few weeks?

 Even if I gave a belt to each of my guys, I just didn’t have the time to wear these belts long enough.
 We wanted to get a real flavor for how they performed and held up.
 I decided the best way to approach this was to systematically go through each tool rig and cover important features and accessories.
 Along the way, my crew and I would test out as many as possible.

 The Best Tool Belts and Rigs We Chose